COMPSCI331-2021/asg-concert/README.md

 - `asg.concert.common.jackson`.
 This package includes the Jackson serializer and deserializer implementations for Java's `LocalDateTime` class.

 - `asg.concert.common.types`.
 This package defines basic data types that are common to the `client` and `service` modules.
-The types comprise 2 enumerations: `Genre` (for performers), and `BookingStatus` (for querying availalbe / unavailable seats).
+The types comprise 2 enumerations: `Genre` (for performers), and `BookingStatus` (for querying available / unavailable seats).

 #### Service module
 The `service` module will contain your completed Web service for the project.
 It contains the following packages: